 Inspired by classic scandi flavours, these Clarence Court quails eggs are placed in a quick beetroot pickle for a few hours to absorb a vibrant purple colour.
-Served on our Charcoal & Rye sourdough crispbreads with a dill and chive sour cream, they make a stunning Easter canapé.
+Served on our Charcoal & Rye sourdough crackers with a dill and chive sour cream, they make stunning Easter canapés.

 Makes 24 canapes